mblarsen/vue-browser-acl/README.md

 #### `disable` modifier

-The disable modifier applies the `disabled` argument to the tag, e.g. to disable a button that you are not allowed to use.
+The disable modifier applies the `disabled` attribute to the tag, e.g. to disable a button that you are not allowed to use.

+#### `readonly` modifier

+The read only modifier applies the `readonly` attribute to the tag, e.g. to make an input read only if you don't have permission to edit.

+Note: The `readonly` attribute doesn't work on all inputs.
+Checkboxes for instance doesn't support it.

 ```vue
 <button v-can.disable="'delete post'">Delete</button>